What is a VPN?

 How does a VPN help you online?

-If you’re concerned about security while online (and you should be), a VPN fulfills a number of tasks with one program:
+If you’re concerned about security while online (and you should be), a VPN fulfils a number of tasks with one program:

 - Firstly, a VPN will totally encrypt any data that you send online.
 Above and beyond the below protections, with a VPN you get a full encryption service built-in – which is something we should all have when using the internet, but many of us do not.